A summary of our key policies on discipline, uniform and behaviour follows below:

 Our cafeteria and Sixth Form ‘Food Cube’ serve a wide range of hot and cold dishes at breakfast, break and lunch, and every effort is made to provide and promote healthy options to our students.
 We operate a cashless catering system so parents do not have to worry about their children carrying money to school.
 Some students bring a packed lunch and those who live very close to the school may be allowed to go home for lunch on dispensation from the school.

 We hope that causes for complaint will be few and that any problems can be quickly dealt with in the normal daily contact with the school.
 However, if you have a complaint that cannot be resolved in this way, you are invited to write to or telephone the Headteacher at the contact details supplied.
-Please click here to contact us, and here for our complaints policy.
+Please click here to contact us, and see our policies page for our Complaints Policy.